Richmond College, Galle: History

 In 1940, the last of the missionary principals left, leaving the school in the hands of local graduates.
 E. R. de Silva, an old boy (alumni) of the school, had the distinction of becoming the first Ceylonese principal of Richmond College.
 This was a period which saw major changes in the educational structure of Ceylon.
 The Free Education Scheme which was devised by C. W. W. Kannangara, an old boy of Richmond College, was being implemented, and the school had to be geared to suit the changes.
 The history of Richmond are from original Mission Records held in the Methodist Mission Library, in Colombo and in England.

 In 1962, Richmond College, which was owned by the Methodist Mission, was vested in the government with no compensation to the Mission.
 D. G. Welikala, the first head of Richmond College under state management, was also its first Buddhist principal.
 With the takeover, the Methodist Vernacular School on Richmond Hill was amalgamated with Richmond.
 This school was referred to as the "Kaha Iskole (කහ ඉස්කෝලේ)" by some and "Pin Iskole (පිං ඉස්කෝලෙ)" meaning Charity school by others has been in existence from the time the Missionaries established a learning seat on Richmond Hill in 1858.
 During this period, considerable expansion and change had to take place to cater to the new situation.
 Richmond College faced the challenge of transition so successfully that the then Minister of Education commended Richmond on several occasions, describing it as a model institution among nationalised schools.

 Richmond College was one of the first schools in the island to start teaching agriculture as a subject.
 In 1969, it became the first school in the country to start an agricultural stream for the Advanced Level.
 In 1976, the College celebrated its centenary of upgrading.
 In terms of the provisions of the White Paper on Education, Richmond College was named a National School in 1986.
 Richmond College Old Boys' Association was incorporated in 1998 by Act #04 of Parliament of Sri Lanka.

+In 2013 the Methodist Church at Richmond Hill was declared was formally recognised by the Government as an Archaeological Protected Monument.